void-linux/void-packages/Manual.md

 > NOTE: always use paths relative to the current working directory, otherwise if the scripts cannot be executed via `chroot(2)` won't work correctly.

+> NOTE: do not use INSTALL/REMOVE scripts to print messages, see the next section for more information.

+### INSTALL.msg and REMOVE.msg files

+The `INSTALL.msg` and `REMOVE.msg` files can be used to print a message at post-install or pre-remove time, respectively.

+Ideally those files should not exceed 80 chars per line.

+subpackages can also have their own `INSTALL.msg` and `REMOVE.msg` files, simply create them as `srcpkgs/<pkgname>/<subpkg>.INSTALL.msg` or `srcpkgs/<pkgname>/<subpkg>.REMOVE.msg` respectively.

 ### Creating system accounts/groups at runtime